ibm-cloud-docs/ContinuousDelivery/cd-vm-tutorial.md

 1. Update the app code and commit your changes.
 For the sample app, update the welcome message:

    a.
-Go to the sample app repo card on the toolchain page.
+On the Toolchain's Overview page, on the **Repositories** card, click the sample app repo.

    b.
 Update the welcome message in the `utils.js` file.